 Banned in: Georgia (Gainesville)

-Perhaps because fried chicken is something that’s taken very, very seriously in the South, the city of Gainesville actually banned its consumption using any other method than your fingers.
+Perhaps because fried chicken is something that’s taken very, very seriously in the South, the city of Gainesville actually banned its consumption using any other method than your fingers in a slightly joke-y city ordinance.
 No forks, no knives, no fancy-ass sporks -- those are the Devil’s instruments!
 No word yet on whether other simple tools are legal there.
 Please, someone visit and let us know.

 Watermelons (in parks)